 Make the dough.
 Place the masa and salt in a large bowl, and whisk until well-combined.
 Create a well in the center of the dry ingredients, add 9 ounces water, and mix to combine.
 The dough should hold together well and have the consistency of play-doh: stiff and thick, but a bit wet.
 It will absorb water as it sits.
 If it is at all dry, add more water, about 1/2 ounce at a time, until it reaches the proper consistency.

 Let the dough rest.
 Cover the bowl with plastic wrap and allow the dough to sit for 10 to 15 minutes.
 Remove the plastic wrap and touch the dough.
 It will have absorbed enough of the water that it is not crumbly but leaves no residue on your hands when you touch it.
-Divide the dough into about 10 pieces, and roll each into a tight round between your palms.* If the dough is at all crumbly, sprinkle it lightly with some water and knead it into the dough.
+Divide the dough into about 8 equal pieces, and roll each into a tight round between your palms.
+If the dough is at all crumbly, sprinkle it lightly with some water and knead it into the dough.

 For a perfect circle, cut a clean round from the dough using a 6-inch cake cutter or lid of a pot of similar diameter.
-Remove the top sheet of parchment, peel the bottom sheet of parchment away from the raw tortilla and place it in the hot pan.
-Allow to cook undisturbed until the tortilla begins to pull away from the pan around the edges (about 45 seconds in a hot pan).
-With a flat, wide spatula, flip the tortilla over and cook for about 15 seconds.
+Remove the top sheet of parchment or the top sheet of plastic, peel the bottom sheet away from the raw tortilla and place it in the hot pan.
+Allow the tortilla to cook undisturbed until it begins to pull away from the pan around the edges (about 45 seconds in a hot pan).
+With a flat, wide spatula, flip the tortilla over, press it gently onto the pan to ensure contact with the entire surface area, and cook for about 15 seconds.
 Flip once more, and cook for another 15 seconds.
-Remove the tortilla from the skillet and cover with a moist tea towel.
+Remove the tortilla from the skillet and cover with a moist tea towel or place in a tortilla warmer lined with a moistened tea towel or paper towel.
 Repeat with the remaining dough, gathering and re-rolling any scraps and stacking the tortillas under the towel.